ThomasBleijendaal/umbraco-custom-section/docs/search.md

 own custom search result formatter, or accept the given editor path structure defined by an existing formatter.
 And, since the current implementation does not support dependency injection, it will try to instantiate your custom search controller using the default constructor, so any DI will be ignored.

-In order to support search, two things are required: adding a `SearchableTree` attribute to a controller, and have that controller implement `ISearchableTree`.
+In order to support search, two things are required: adding a `SearchableTree` attribute to the controller, and have that controller implement `ISearchableTree`.
 I have added these two things to my `CustomTreeController`, which will result in something like this: